MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Register-SecretVault.md

 ### -ModuleName

-Name of the PowerShell module that implements the extension vault.
-It can be a simple name, in which case PowerShell will search for it in its known module paths.
-Alternatively, a pathname can be provided and PowerShell will look in the specific path for the module.
+Specifies the name of the PowerShell module that implements the extension vault.
+Enter the name of a module or the path to the module.
+If you specify a name, PowerShell searches for it in the known module paths.
+If you specify a path, PowerShell searches that path for the module.

 ```yaml
 Type: String